 What is Sample Selection Bias?

 The presence of sample selection bias may distort the statistical analysis of a sample and affect the statistical significance of the chosen statistical tests.
-In addition, the statistical parameter is overstated or understated and is not representative of the entire population.
+In addition, the statistical parameter may be overstated or understated and not representative of the entire population.

 Although survivorship bias is commonly considered separately, it is a special type of the sample selection bias.

 Sample selection bias may take different forms.
 The most common types of sample selection bias include the following:

 Self-selection happens when the participants of the study exercise control over the decision to participate in the study to a certain extent.
 Since the participants may decide whether to participate in the research or not, the selected sample does not represent the entire population.

 The participants of the study are selected from certain areas only while other areas are not represented in the sample.

 Some groups in the population are excluded from the study.

 Survivorship bias ccurs when a sample is concentrated on subjects that passed the selection process and ignores subjects that did not pass the selection process.
 The survivorship bias results in overly optimistic findings from the study.